 The final book of the New Testament begins in this fashion.

 “The revelation of Jesus Christ, which God gave him to show unto his servants, even the things which must shortly come to pass?”
-(1:1a).
+(Rev. 1:1a).

-This word can carry the idea of “swift, quick.”
 Jesus once admonished his disciples to “agree with your adversary quickly” (Mt.
 5:25).
-At the site of the Lord’s empty tomb, an angel instructed the women who had arrived on that Sunday morning to “go quickly, and tell his disciples” (Mt.
+At the Lord’s empty tomb, an angel instructed the women who had arrived on that Sunday morning to “go quickly, and tell his disciples” (Mt.
 28:8).

 The kindred form

 When a certain ruler prepared a great feast, he invited many to attend, but they rejected his gracious invitation.
 He then dispatched a servant to go quickly (i.e. immediately) and invite the less well-to-do (Lk.
 14:21; cf. 16:6).

 When Paul wrote the letter known as First Corinthians, he promised those saints that if it was the Lord’s will, he would come and visit them “shortly” (1 Cor.
 4:19).

 With reference to guiding men into the work of serving as elders, Paul cautioned Timothy to “lay hands suddenly [KJV; ‘hastily’ – ASV] upon no man” (1 Tim.
 5:22).
 Investigation and deliberation were to be preliminary stages.